-- Nationally acclaimed Broadway shows grace the Peace Center all the time, including hits like Wicked and The Book of Mormon.
-And, yep, Hamilton is slated for the 2018-2019 season.
+- Nationally acclaimed Broadway shows grace the Peace Center all the time, including hits like Wicked, The Book of Mormon, and, yep, Hamilton.

 - Bon Secours Wellness Arena hosts the biggest names in everything — Tim McGraw, Faith Hill, Bon Jovi, Trans-Siberian Orchestra — and huge events like Disney on Ice, Monster Jam, and NCAA Division I basketball.

 - Coffee Underground’s mini theater is a great way to spend a chill night out.
 Regular acts include comedy shows, improv, and poetry slams.
 Head to Smiley’s Acoustic Cafe for similarly cozy acoustic performances.

 - Bob Jones University regularly puts on concerts and operas open to the public.
 Catch their free summer concert series Music on the Lawn, or check out Music by the Lake at Furman University.
 Bring your own picnic cheeseboard to feel cultured while listening to live jazz.

 5. It might as well be called “Outdoorsville.”

 It’s called Greenville for a reason — the outdoors are a big part of the city’s identity.
 Greenville does urban too, of course, but it’s not so big that it’s lost touch with Mother Nature.
 The city’s all about balance.